mui/toolpad/docs/data/toolpad/concepts/building-ui.md

 1. Open the component library and drag a component over the canvas.
 2. The canvas will highlight the location where the component can be dropped.
 Release the mouse to drop it.
-3. To select a component in canvas, click either from the canvas or the page heirarchy explorer.
+3. To select a component, click on it either in the canvas or in the page hierarchy explorer.
 An overlay indicates the selected component.
-4. To reposition a component, click on the drag handler present in the overlay, drag and drop it at its new location.
+4. To move a component, drag it from the drag handler present in the overlay and drop it at its new location.
 The canvas will highlight available drop locations with a blue indicator.
-5. To delete a component, click the bin icon in the overlay to remove it from the canvas.
-You can also press the <kbd class="key">Backspace</kbd> key.
+5. To delete a component, click the bin icon in the overlay.
+You can also press the <kbd class="key">Backspace</kbd> key while the component is selected.
 6. Components can be horizontally resized within the grid boundaries:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/building-ui/canvas-8.png", "alt": "Resize component", "caption": "Resizing components along columns", "zoom": false }}

 Each component has a set of properties that you can tweak from the link button in the **inspector panel** on the right.
-The **page hierarchy explorer** on the bottom-left can be used for viewing page structure, component selection and renaming.
+The **page hierarchy explorer** on the bottom-left can be used to view the page structure, and select or rename components.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/building-ui/canvas-1.png", "alt": "Toolpad panels", "caption": "Inspector panel and page hierarchy explorer" }}